lujanmartin/TechChallengeDataEng/README.md

 - **Incremental Processing:** Only new data is processed from bronze to silver and gold.
 Existing movies in `bronze_movies.parquet` are not reprocessed unless updated via a PUT operation.
 - **Deduplication in Silver:** The silver layer deduplicates data based on `name` and `orig_title`, ensuring only unique records flow to gold.
 Original files in bronze remain untouched.
 - **Data Flow:** Data moves from bronze (raw) -> silver (cleaned, deduplicated) -> gold (structured star schema in PostgreSQL), with Typesense syncing from gold for search.
+- **Authentication:** JWT (JSON Web Token) authentication is implemented to secure API endpoints, using a hardcoded user for simplicity (configurable via environment variables).

 <summary>View Directory Structure</summary>